 10. Shop for Finishing Touches Like Stools, Lights, Fixtures and a Mini Herb Garden.

-I chose a tall stainless steel fixture from Hansgrohe, which -you guessed it- I got on Amazon on sale after monitoring the price regularly.
+I chose a tall stainless steel fixture from Hansgrohe, which -you guessed it- I got online and on sale after monitoring the price regularly.
 Other fixtures I got at Home Depot, and they were also a great deal.
 (Remember that you can monitor online prices with CamelCamelCamel so you never miss a sale!)

 I also got a Click and Grow herb garden, which keeps us supplied with oregano, cilantro, and basil.